Identify & Understand

 Identify your key stakeholders

-We recommend, where possible, to try and involve representatives from your key stakeholder groups to help you to design, deliver and disseminate your evaluation and the associated findings.
+We recommend you try and involve representatives from your key stakeholder groups to help you to design, deliver and disseminate your evaluation and its findings.
 Stakeholders include anyone who has a vested interest in the outcome of your service or product.
-This might be patients or the public, staff, funders or others.
+This might be patients or the public, staff or funders.

-Engaging the right stakeholders at the beginning of the evaluation planning process helps elicit buy-in and can help to ensure your evaluation is successful.
-It creates an opportunity to identify additional resources and people with relevant skills, knowledge, insight and expertise including experts in evaluation.
+Engaging the right stakeholders at the beginning of the evaluation planning process helps get buy-in and can help to ensure success.
+It is an opportunity to identify resources and people with relevant skills, knowledge, insight and expertise.
 For tools to support, please see the toolbox above.

 Understand your service